Rotator cuff problems

 - MRI of the shoulder may show swelling or a tear in the rotator cuff.

-Sometimes, a special imaging test called arthrography is needed to diagnose a rotator cuff tear.
-Your doctor will inject contrast material into your shoulder joint.
+- With a joint x-ray (arthrogram), the doctor injects contrast material (dye) into the shoulder joint.
 Then an x-ray, CT scan, or MRI scan are used to take a picture of it.
 Contrast is usually used when your doctor suspects a small rotator cuff tear.

-- Ice packs applied 20 minutes at a time, 3 - 4 times a day to the shoulder
+- Ice packs applied 20 minutes at a time, 3 to 4 times a day to the shoulder

-- Taking drugs like ibuprofen and naproxen to help reduce swelling and pain
+- Taking medicines such as ibuprofen and naproxen to help reduce swelling and pain

 - Avoiding or reducing activities that cause or worsen your symptoms

-You should start physical therapy to learn exercises to stretch and strengthen the muscles of your rotator cuff.
+- Physical therapy to stretch and strengthen the shoulder muscles

-Arthroscopic surgery can remove inflamed tissue and part of the bone that lies over the rotator cuff.
-Removing the bone may relieve the pressure on the tendons.
+- Surgery (arthroscopy) to remove inflamed tissue and part of the bone over the rotator cuff to relieve pressure on the tendons

-Rest and exercise may help someone with a partial rotator cuff tear who does not normally place a lot of demand on the shoulder.
+Rest and physical therapy may help with a partial tear if you do not normally place a lot of demand on your shoulder.

-You may need surgery to repair the tendon if the rotator cuff has had a complete tear, or if the symptoms persist despite conservative therapy.
+Surgery to repair the tendon may be needed if the rotator cuff has a complete tear.
+Surgery may also be needed if the symptoms do not get better with other treatment.
 Most of the time, arthroscopic surgery can be used.
-Some large tears require open surgery to repair the torn tendon.
+Large tears may need open surgery, surgery with a larger incision, to repair the torn tendon.

 Greiwe RM, Ahmad CS.
 Management of the throwing shoulder: cuff, labrum and internal impingement.
 Orthop Clin North Am.
 2010;41:309-323.

 Matsen III FA, Fehringer EV, Lippitt SB, Wirth MA, Rockwood CA Jr. Rotator cuff.
 In: Rockwood CA Jr, Matsen FA III, Wirth MA, Lippitt SB, eds.
 The Shoulder.
 4th ed.
-Philadelphia, Pa: Saunders Elsevier; 2009:chap 17.
+Philadelphia, PA: Elsevier Saunders; 2009:chap 17.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.